-The Rapporteur in charge of the RG-IEM, Mr Glenn Parsons, Ericsson Canada, walked the participants though the meting report of his group found in TD013.
-The report was agreed <with/without modification>.
+The Rapporteur in charge of the RG-IEM, Mr Glenn Parsons, Ericsson Canada, walked the participants though the meting report of his group found in TD013-R1.
+The report was agreed .

-Baseline for the development of an action plan for industry engagement is found in TD153-R1.
-It was presented to the meeting by Mr Glenn Parsons and agreed <without any request to change>.
+Baseline for the development of an action plan for industry engagement is found in TD153-R21.
+It was presented to the meeting and agreed.

 In the future the RG-IEM plans to meet virtually: